DIETARY SYSTEMS AND CONCEPTS

 The Atkins diet, as it was called, emphasized high fats and oils, very low carbohydrates and some vegetables as the basis of the diet.
 Fruit was also excluded for the most part, as are all sugars.
 The strict version of his diet was ketogenic, which means it caused the body to begin to burn some of its proteins for energy, which is helpful for a few people and definitely causes weight loss and other benefits, especially for those who are hypoglycemic and some diabetics.

-I find the Atkins type of diet very useful for fast oxidizers who require more fats and fewer carbohydrates.
-I do not find it useful for everyone, and I do not agree with all the recommendations, which include some lower quality foods.
-However, I will recommend an Atkins cookbook to some fast oxidizers who need to reduce the carbohydrates in their diets.
+The Atkins type of diet is helpful for fast oxidizers who require more fats and fewer carbohydrates.
+However, we do not agree with all the recommendations, which include some lower quality foods.
+Everyone also needs many more cooked vegetables than he recommended.
+For details, read The Atkins Diet.

 MEGAVITAMIN THERAPY